jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_spotlightdiagnosticusergroups.md

 To connect the Spotlight Client to the Spotlight Diagnostic Server, the Windows user on the Spotlight Client must be a member of at least one Spotlight diagnostic user group.

 To use the Spotlight Client to configure Spotlight or execute a user action such as kill a session, the Windows user on the Spotlight Client must be a member of a Spotlight diagnostic user group that is allowed to perform that action.
-For details see Permissions for the Spotlight Client.
+For details see [Permissions for the Spotlight Client][enterprise_interface_client_permissions].

 ### SCOM